 Victor Kugler started working for Otto Frank in 1933.
 Otto had just started trading in pectin, a gelling agent for making jam.
 Victor kept track of the orders and explored options for increasing their sales.
-His colleague Miep Gies described him as ‘a robust, handsome man, dark, and very accurate.
-He was always serious, never made jokes.’
+His colleague Miep Gies described him as ‘a husky, good-looking man, dark-haired and precise.
+He was always serious, never joked.’

 In 1941, Victor helped Otto to keep his companies out of Nazi hands.
 To this end, he took on the management of the newly established company Gies & Co.